neural-control-and-computation-lab/athena/docs/index.md

 Q: How do I obtain the calibration files?\
 A: Calibration files are generated using camera calibration techniques, often involving capturing images of a known pattern (like a chessboard) from different angles.
 You can use OpenCV’s calibration tools or other software to create these .yaml files.
+ATHENA accepts calibration files created by JARVIS or Anipose without any modification.

 Q: The processing is slow.
 How can I speed it up?\
 A: You can increase the number of parallel processes if your CPU has more cores.
 Enabling GPU processing can also significantly speed up the landmark detection step.
 Additionally, processing a smaller fraction of frames can reduce computation time.